Meet the crew

 Freya Pomeroy-Rowden is the cook aboard and runs the admin side of the business.
-She and Marcus know working on board as a couple can be challenging and believe that the Skipper and Cook roles can have a very harmonious working relationship.
-Freya aged thirty two is a competent sailor in her own right, she has now sailed around the North Atlantic Ocean twice and is a qualified RYA Ocean Yachtmaster and Radio operator.
+She and Marcus know working on board as a couple can be challenging and believe that the skipper and cook roles can have a very harmonious working relationship.
+Freya aged thirty five is a competent sailor in her own right, she has now sailed around the North Atlantic Ocean twice and is a qualified RYA Ocean Yachtmaster and Radio operator.
 She has previously worked for Trinity Sailing Trust crewing as Mate and Cook on their three traditional vessels.